 Note: Although Proposition 13 expressly limits annual increases in a property's "factored base year value" to no more than two percent per year, there is no such limitation on annual increases to a property's assessed value, as long as the factored base year value is not exceeded.

-The Assessor-County Clerk-Recorder's Office, Assessor's Division is no longer accepting Decline in Value applications for the 2013-14 tax year.
-The deadline to file Decline in Value applications is October 1, 2013.
+The Assessor-County Clerk-Recorder's Office, Assessor's Division is currently accepting Decline in Value applications for the 2014-15 tax year.
+The deadline to file Decline in Value applications is October 1, 2014.